kown7/pymergevcd/docs/homepage/reqdevsecops.md

 [^2]: [Managing The Development Of Large Software Systems, Dr. Winston W. Royce](http://www-scf.usc.edu/~csci201/lectures/Lecture11/royce1970.pdf)
 [^3]: [BA Wiki Waterfall](http://www.bawiki.com/wiki/Waterfall.html)
 [^4]: The main point of CI/CD is to unambigouosly document the processes to compile, test and ship software.
+[^5]: *Close-out Reference*: the document, with which we can show that the requirement is fulfilled, e.g., xunit log, verification report, et c.
+Made-up term apparently.